reycuba0918/Boolean-Algebra/README.md

 # Boolean Algebra
 A Python library designed for performing Boolean arithmetic.
 It includes classes for, evaluating Boolean constant expressions and generating truth tables from a given Boolean expression.

-## Class Boolean_Constant_Expresssion
+## Class Boolean_Constant_Expression

-This class creates a way to store and solve boolean expressions that only contain constants.
+This class creates a way to store and solve Boolean expressions that only contain constants.

 ### Big Idea

 Code:
 ```
-from Boolean_Constant_Expresssion import boolean_constant_expresssion
+from Boolean_Constant_Expression import boolean_constant_expression

-expression = boolean_constant_expresssion("1 * 0 + 1")
+expression = boolean_constant_expression("1 * 0 + 1")

 print(expression)
 ```